drewheathens/Instagram/readme.md

 The project is still under development.

+## **BUGS**

+-In small size displays the navbar isn't responsive.

+-Like functionality not active as in admin dashboard.

+-Ajax not responsive, page has to refresh to see recent comment.

+-Recents images not responsive.

 ## **CONTRIBUTION**

 When contributing to this repository, please first discuss the change you wish to make via issue. mudavadie@gmail.com